litkeys/DraftCN/docs/prd/epic-1-core-builder-with-freeform-drag-drop.md

 # Epic 1: Core Builder with Freeform Drag & Drop

-**Goal:** Establish the foundational builder interface with a working drag-and-drop system that allows users to place, select, move, and delete blocks on a canvas without grid constraints.
-This epic delivers the core interaction model and proves the viability of the visual builder concept.
+**Goal:** Establish the foundational builder interface with a working drag-and-drop system that allows users to place, select, move, and delete blocks on a fixed-width canvas without grid constraints.
+This epic delivers the core interaction model with a predictable 1200px workspace and proves the viability of the visual builder concept.

 ### Story 1.1: Project Setup and Basic Layout